Anurag1514/AI-Virtual-Cursor/README.md

 pip install -r requirements.txt
 Run this command in your terminal to download all the dependencies required for the Project.

-Note: To use the external Camera on your device : Go to line 18 of play.py and Chnge the Vedio.capture to 1 instead of 0.
+Note: To use the external Camera on your device : Go to line 18 of AI_Virtual_Mouse.py and change the Video.capture to 1 instead of 0.

 ### IMPORTANT: The autopy module has compatibility issues with python 3.9 make sure to use python 3.8